-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

-- CO1: Demonstrate knowledge on aircraft system. - CO2: Select suitable instrument for specific parameter measurement in an aircraft. - CO3: Design control schemes for Auto pilot and Auto-throttle system in an aircraft. - CO4: Select navigation aids for appropriate communication in an aircraft. - CO5: Demonstrate knowledge on aircraft safety systems and electronic warfare.
+- CO1.
+Demonstrate knowledge on aircraft system. - CO2.
+Select suitable instrument for specific parameter measurement in an aircraft. - CO3.
+Design control schemes for Autopilot and Auto-throttle system in an aircraft. - CO4.
+Select navigation aids for appropriate communication in an aircraft. - CO5.
+Demonstrate knowledge on aircraft safety systems and electronic warfare.